-- A. State and Local agencies: Send written notification as required by state and local regulations including the local fire department prior to beginning any work on ACM as follows: - B. Copies of notifications shall be submitted to the VA for the facility's records in the same time frame notification are given to EPA, State, and Local authorities.
+- A. Federal and State agencies: Send written notification as required by federal and state regulations including the local fire department prior to beginning any work on ACM as follows: - B. Copies of notifications shall be submitted to the VA for the facility's records at the time they are submitted to EPA and State authorities.